Price War: Marketers Form Partnership to Reduce Losses as Dangote, NNPC Crash Fuel Cost

 Nonetheless, the pricing war and frequent fluctuations in petrol prices continue to be significant deterrents for gasoline marketers, particularly independent marketers who have lost substantial amounts of money as a result of these adjustments.

-He stated that although the price fluctuations are a positive aspect of the liberalisation of the petroleum downstream sector, they also present their own set of challenges.
+He stated that although the price fluctuations were a positive aspect of the liberalisation of the petroleum downstream sector, they also presented their own set of challenges.

 A new cooperative channel has been established, he said, whereby three petroleum product marketers pool their resources to buy a truckload of roughly 45,000 litres, as opposed to the custom of one marketer buying the entire truck, in order to help marketers stay in business.

-petroleum marketers discussed the implications of the frequent changes in the retail pump price of petrol.
+Petroleum marketers discuss the implications of the frequent changes in the retail pump price of petrol.
 Photo credit: Contributor

 Source: Getty Images